PayPal Chargeback Fees: 7 Easy Ways to Prevent & Reverse Them

-PayPal chargebacks can wreck your eCommerce operations, especially if you rely on the cash flow from your sales to keep your business running (this is where most people are).
+PayPal chargebacks fees can wreck your eCommerce operations, especially if you rely on the cash flow from your sales to keep your business running (this is where most people are).
 While you can do your due diligence to prevent chargebacks, there’s no foolproof method to avoid them altogether.

 And, sadly, PayPal chargeback fees occur each time one is initiated.
+Learn what you can do to mitigate chargeback fees for your account.

 Here’s what’s in store:

-Request a Pre-Arbitration Fee Credit from PayPal
+1. Request a Pre-Arbitration Fee Credit from PayPal

 If you have a good case for why PayPal should issue a refund, they will send you one in return for an additional processing fee (usually $10-$15).
 To qualify for this service, all of the following must be true: